vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/assess.md

 ### Website Scanning Environment and Tools - Automated Scanning

 For an AWS sponsored event, in addition to the ad hoc scanning, automated scanning is also performed against your lab website.
-The automated tests are similar to the manual tests but the results are posted to <a href="http://waflabdash.awssecworkshops.com/" target="_blank">a centralized scanning results dashboard</a> along with the other workshop particpants.
+The automated tests are similar to the manual tests but the results are posted to <a href="http://waflabdash.awssecworkshops.com/" target="_blank">a centralized scanning results dashboard</a> along with the other workshop participants.
 You can identify the scanning results for your site using the Unique Id found in the CloudFormation outputs.

 ![WAF Lab Centralized Dashboard](./images/waflabdash-pre.png)